shaprj/demo-web/README.md

 The basic auth is used.

-Added the only in-memmory role "USER" which approve all form access
+Added the only in-memmory user with role "USER" which approve all form access

 The credentails are: user/password